Why Milanesa is More Than Just Comfort Food in Argentina

 – Oil for frying

 Start by seasoning the beef cutlets with salt and pepper.
-Then, dip them in the beaten eggs, making sure they are fully coated.
+Then, dip them in the beaten eggs, ensuring they are fully coated.
 Next, coat the cutlets in breadcrumbs, pressing gently to ensure they stick to the meat.
-Heat oil in a pan over medium-high heat and fry the cutlets for about 3-4 minutes on each side, or until golden and crispy.
-Serve with your choice of sides and enjoy the deliciousness of this traditional milanesa.

 2. Chicken Milanesa

-For those who prefer a lighter option, chicken milanesa is a great alternative.
-It is made in the same way as the traditional beef milanesa, but with chicken breast instead of beef.
-The result is a lighter and healthier version of this dish that is just as tasty.
+For those who prefer a lighter option, chicken milanesa is an excellent alternative.
+It is made the same way as the traditional beef milanesa, but with chicken breast instead of beef.

 To make chicken milanesa, you will need: